danielsteman/web-rs/articles/blog19.md

 How cool is that!
 We don't have to maintain any builder images where build dependencies are installed but we can just use the same flake we use for all other tasks.
 To take things a step further, we can also publish our flake on [FlakeHub](https://flakehub.com/), which is a flake repository and [binary cache](https://nixos.wiki/wiki/Binary_Cache).
 The binary cache keeps the result of a flake for other machines to use.
 This can greatly speed up build times in the CI.
 Like FlakeHub hilariously put it ["Put a little pep in your CI's step"](https://flakehub.com/cache#how-it-works).

+Even though I only shed light on the benefits of using Nix, I can also see some challenges ahead while implementing this in an existing stack. `nixpkgs` contains a lot of packages, but is still behind repositories such as [pypi](https://pypi.org/), which may become a problem if you need to update a package due to a newly discovered vulnerability.
+Another potential issue is disk bloat, since every version of your build is kept in `/nix/store`.
+This can be resolved with garbage collection, but it can still be challenge.
+Another more human challenge is the steep learning curve.
+Nix requires you to think differently about your system and having _everything_ reproducable is not always easy.
+Nix is known for sometimes cryptic debugging messages and it requires some system knowledge to solve them.
+Personally, I like this challenge because you're forced to deepen your knowledge, but I can imagine that not everyone feels this way.
+On top of that, if not your whole team is using the same tool (Nix) then it doesn't make sense it use it in the first place.

-While writing this post, I dove into the rabbit hole of Nix and was pleasantly surprised with what I found out.
+On a positive note, while writing this post, I dove into the rabbit hole of Nix and was pleasantly surprised with what I found out.
 Nix is truly the go-to technology for developers who embrace the philosophy of "everything-as-code", letting you break stuff, release quick and rebuild with confidence when you tear down a system on the way to your next release.